MicrosoftDocs/azure-dev-docs/java/intellij/azure-toolkit-for-intellij-hello-world-web-app-linux.md

 ---
-title: Deploy a Hello World web app running in a Linux container in the cloud using the Azure Toolkit for IntelliJ
+title: Deploy a Hello World web app to a Linux container
+titleSuffix: Azure Toolkit for IntelliJ
 description: Run a basic Hello World web app in a Linux container and deploy it to the cloud using the Azure Toolkit for IntelliJ.
 services: app-service\web
 documentationcenter: java